krawaller/mirage/README.md

     	// for select,multiselect,hasone,hasmany type props
     	makeSelectOption: function(opt), // optional, returns text to use for this option in dropdown
-    	makeValue: function(opt), // optional, returns html to use in value element.
+    	makeValue: function(opt), // optional, returns html for single option to use in value element.
-    	valueProp: "id", // optional, the option prop to use for model attr (defaults to "val")
+    	valueProp: "id", // optional, the option prop to use for model attr (defaults to "val", or "id" for hasone/hasmany)
     	empty: "None", // displayed if value is empty (defaults to "-----")

     	// for select,multiselect type props